FDR, Socialism and the 'NeoComs'

 “The inherent vice of capitalism is the unequal sharing of blessings.
 The inherent virtue of Socialism is the equal sharing of miseries. … Socialism is the philosophy of failure, the creed of ignorance and the gospel of envy.” –Winston Churchill

 There is a new and unfortunate entry for the political lexicon, a fitting label for the latest ideological iteration of Marxists in America: “Neo-Communists” or the abbreviated version, “NeoComs.”

-At the other end of the political spectrum from the Ronald Reagan NeoCons are the NeoComs – modern-day socialists, “useful idiots” – who have risen, in the last two decades, to dominate the once-noble Democrat Party.
+The NeoComs are modern-day socialists, “useful idiots” – who have risen, in the last two decades, to dominate the once-noble Democrat Party.
 They have modified old Marxist doctrines and adapted them to current political platforms and policies using leftist propaganda more compatible with contemporary culture.
 Chief among these is the Democrat Party’s tried and true “divide and conquer” disparity rhetoric, which foments discontent and division based on income, race, ethnicity, gender, education, occupation, etc.

 However, bull pucky by any other name is still bull pucky.
 Democrat Socialism, like Nationalist Socialism, is nothing more than Marxist Socialism repackaged.

 The objective of today’s NeoComs is, as you by now know, “fundamentally transforming the United States of America,” in order to “peacefully transition” from our constitutional republic and its free-enterprise economy to a socialist republic with a state-organized and regulated economy.

 Ideological adherents of the American Communist Party made few political gains under that banner in the last century because the label “communist” was and remains “distasteful” to most Americans.
 Thus, NeoComs have infested the Democrat Party and are using it as cover for socialist policy implementation.